paulbarbu/dotophp/docs/FEATURES.md

 	* can set avatar (gavatar)
 	* can set a short description
 * Users will have a friends list
-* Users can put their phone number that will bi available to all his friens
+* Users can put their phone number that will be available to all of his friends

 2 Category properties
 ===============================